tlc033/n8n-installer/README.md

 - **Supabase Analytics Startup Failure**: If the supabase-analytics container fails to start after changing your Postgres password, delete the folder `supabase/docker/volumes/db/data`.

-- **If using Docker Desktop**: Go into the Docker settings and make sure "Expose daemon on tcp://localhost:2375 without TLS" is turned on

 - **Supabase Service Unavailable** - Make sure you don't have an "@" character in your Postgres password!
 If the connection to the kong container is working (the container logs say it is receiving requests from n8n) but n8n says it cannot connect, this is generally the problem from what the community has shared.
 Other characters might not be allowed too, the @ symbol is just the one I know for sure!

 ## 👓 Recommended reading